timescale/docs.timescale.com-content/getting-started/installation-docker.md

 >:WARNING: The -p flag binds the container port to the host port, meaning anything that can access the host port will be able to access your TimescaleDB container.
-This can be particularly dangerous if you do not set a Postgres password at runtime using the `POSTGRES_PASSWORD` environment variable as we do in the above command.
+This can be particularly dangerous if you do not set a PostgreSQL password at runtime using the `POSTGRES_PASSWORD` environment variable as we do in the above command.
 Without that variable, the Docker container will disable password checks for all database users.
 If you want to access the container